 Supported mobile devices:

-Smartphones or tablets with Android 6.0 operating system or higher
+Smartphones or tablets with Android 7.0 operating system or higher.

-iPhones, iPads and iPods with operating system iOS 11.1 or higher
+iPhones, iPads and iPods with operating system iOS 12 or higher.

-Cloud Backup offers a number of other protection features that allow you to significantly increase the level of security, such as:
+Additionally, Cloud Backup offers a number of other protection features with which you can significantly increase the level of security, such as:

-Antivirus & Antimalware Protection: The Antivirus & Antimalware Protection module allows you to secure Windows and macOS computers against malware threats and cryptomining malware.
+Antivirus & Antimalware Protection: Antivirus & Antimalware Protection module allows you to secure computers running Microsoft Windows and macOS operating systems against malware threats and cryptomining malware.

 This module can perform the following actions, among others:

-Detect malware in files: The on-demand anti-malware scan is run manually when needed.
-If the module detects one or more malicious files on computers and virtual machines running Windows or macOS, they can be quarantined.
+Detect malware in files.
+The on-demand anti-malware scan is run manually when needed.
+If the module detects one or more malicious files on computers and virtual machines running Microsoft Windows and macOS operating systems, they can be quarantined.

-Protect computers and virtual machines from ransomware and cryptomining malware: Active Protection monitors the processes running on the protected computer or virtual machine in real time to detect malicious behavior.
-If a foreign process attempts to encrypt files or compute a digital cryptocurrency on the protected computer or virtual machine, Active Protection generates an alert and performs any additional actions specified in the assigned protection plan.
+Protect computers and virtual machines from ransomware and cryptomining malware.
+Active Protection monitors the processes running on the protected computer or virtual machine in real time to detect malicious behavior.
+If a foreign process attempts to encrypt files on the protected computer or virtual machine or to compute a digital crypto-currency, Active Protection generates an alert and, if necessary, performs further actions, provided they have been previously specified in the assigned protection plan.

-Detect and prevent access to and transfer of data over local computer data channels with the Device Control module: This module allows you to granularly control the types of devices and ports that users are allowed to access.
-You can also use Device Control to control what actions users can perform on those devices.
-This module cannot be used for Virtual Servers, Cloud Servers, or Dedicated Servers.
+Detect and prevent access to and transfer of data through local computer data channels with the Device Control module.
+In doing so, this module allows you to granularly control the types of devices and ports that users are allowed to access.
+You can also use Device Control to control what actions users can perform on these devices.
+This module cannot be used for Virtual Private Servers, VPS, Cloud Servers, Dedicated Servers.

 Managing Cloud Backup

-You can manage Cloud Backup in the Cloud Panel in the Backup > Manage Backup Package section.
+You can download Cloud Backup in the Backup > Backup Package section of the Cloud Panel.

 Adjust the storage space of your backup package: If you need more storage space, you can select a different backup package.

-Configure Notification Settings: Specify to which email address you want email notifications about the status of your backups to be sent.
+Configure notification settings: Specify to which email address the email notifications about the status of your backups should be sent.
 You can also specify whether you want to be notified about successful backups, failed backups, or backups that complete with warnings.

-Open Backup Console: In the Backup Console, you can add Virtual Servers (VPS), Cloud Servers, Dedicated Servers, mobile devices, and virtualisation hosts and applications that you want to protect.
-You can also create protection plans, manage your backups, and restore backups.
+Open Backup Console: In the Backup Console, you can add Virtual Private Servers, VPS, Cloud Servers, Dedicated Servers, mobile devices, and virtualization hosts and applications that you want to protect.
+You can also create protection plans, manage your backups, and restore backups in this area.

-Cloud Backup gives you the option to store your device backups in data centres in Europe or the US.
-For each backup destination, there is a separate backup console where you can manage the devices you want to back up, your protection plans, and the backups you have already created.
+Cloud Backup gives you the option to store the backups of your devices in data centers in Europe or in the USA.
+For each backup destination, there is a separate backup console where you can manage the devices you want to back up, your protection plans and the backups you have already created.
 You can open these backup consoles from the Cloud Panel interface.

 Download Cyber Protection Agent: The Cyber Protection Agent is software that is required to create backups of your servers.
 This software must be installed on the servers to be backed up.
 The Cyber Protection Agent can be downloaded from the Backup Console.

-If necessary, you can customise your backup package at any time.
+If necessary, you can customize your backup package at any time.
 You can choose from the following packages:

 Packages with a discounted storage quota: These packages have a storage quota that is offered at a discounted price.
-When the storage space is used up and your backup plan is configured accordingly, additional backups are automatically created and stored.
-In this case, the cost for each additional GB is £0.12 per month.
+When the storage is used up and your backup plan is configured accordingly, additional backups are automatically created and stored.
+In this case, the pay-per-use price will be charged.

 Opening the Backup Console

-You can use the Backup Console to manage your backups.
-It allows you to perform the following actions:
+You can manage your backups using the Backup Console.
+It offers you the possibility to perform the following actions:

-Add or delete workstations, servers, mobile devices, virtualisation hosts, or applications
+Add or delete workstations, servers, mobile devices, virtualization hosts or applications.

-Create, edit, or delete protection plans: With a protection plan, you specify, for example, whether to create full backups or backups of individual drives or individual files, and when and how often to create a backup.
-In addition, you can make other settings changes in the protection plans, such as the desired retention period and compression level, and secure the computers you want to protect against malware threats, cryptomining malware, and unauthorised access to and transfer of data.
+Create, edit, or delete protection plans.
+With a protection plan, you specify, for example, whether to create full backups or backups of individual drives or individual files, and when and how often to create a backup.
+In addition, protection plans let you define other settings, such as the desired retention period and compression level, and secure the computers you want to protect against malware threats, cryptomining malware, and unauthorized access to and transfer of data.

 Search and delete backups

-To open the Backup Console in the Cloud Panel, click Access Backup Console in the Backup Management section next to the location where your server is located (Europe or US).
+To open the Backup Console in the Cloud Panel, click Access Backup Console in the Backup Management area next to the location where your server is located (for example, Europe).

-To create backups of your existing servers, you need to install Acronis Cyber Protection Agent on these devices.
+To create backups from your existing servers, you need to install Acronis Cyber Protection Agent on these devices.
 You can download it from the Backup Console.
-If you ordered Cloud Backup with a server, the agent is pre-installed for most server operating systems.
+When you order a Cloud Server or a Dedicated Server managed in the Cloud Panel, you can have the Cyber Protection Agent preinstalled for most server operating systems.

-For instructions on how to install Acronis Cyber Protection Agent, click here:
+Instructions on how to install the Acronis Cyber Protection Agent can be found here:

-If you want to back up smartphones or tablets running the Android operating system, or back up iPhones or iPads, you need to install the Acronis Cyber Protect app on these devices.
+If you want to back up smartphones or tablets running the Android operating system, or back up iPhones or iPads, you need to install the Acronis Cyber Protect app on those devices.

 Instructions on how to install the Acronis Cyber Protect app can be found here:

-In some cases, the registration process requires you to enter the Backup Console user name and password.
-You can find out how to obtain the Backup Console credentials in the article Obtaining Backup Console Credentials.
+In some cases, the registration process requires you to enter the Backup Console username and password.
+How to obtain the Backup Console credentials is described in the following article: